byhj/byhj-Render/README.md

 # byhj-Render

 　　　Welcome，this is a render by byhj.
 I write it by using OpenGL3+ and DirectX11.
-I classify this project by the book of real-time rending chapter.
+I classify this project by the book of real-time rending.

 ---